 9. Mourning Cloak Butterfly

-Mourning Cloak butterflies are common in South Carolina, particularly during the spring and summer months.
+Mourning Cloak butterflies are common in South Carolina, particularly during the spring and summer.

 These beautiful butterflies in South Carolina are known for their dark, velvety wings that are edged with a bright yellow border.

-They are also recognizable by the light blue spots that are located near the tips of their wings.
+They are also recognizable by the light blue spots near the tips of their wings.

-Mourning Cloak butterflies are typically found in wooded areas, often seen flitting through the trees or resting on leaves and flowers.
+Mourning Cloak butterflies are typically found in wooded areas.
+They are often seen flitting through the trees or resting on leaves and flowers.

 They feed on the nectar of various plants, including milkweed, thistle, and asters.

-These butterflies are an important part of the ecosystem in South Carolina, as they play a role in pollinating plants and serving as a food source for other animals.
+These butterflies are an important part of the ecosystem in South Carolina, as they pollinate plants and provide food for other animals.

 10. Pearl Crescent Butterfly

-South Carolina is home to a wide variety of butterfly species, including the beautiful and unique Pearl Crescent butterfly.
+South Carolina is home to various butterfly species, including the beautiful and unique Pearl Crescent butterfly.

-These small but colorful butterflies in South Carolina are a common sight in the state and are often found fluttering around gardens and open fields.
+These small but colorful butterflies are common in South Carolina and are often found fluttering around gardens and open fields.

-The Pearl Crescent butterfly is easily recognizable by its bright orange and black wings, which are adorned with small white spots.
+The Pearl Crescent butterfly is easily recognizable by its bright orange and black wings, adorned with small white spots.

-These butterflies are small in size, with a wingspan of only 1.5 to 2 inches.
+These small butterflies have a wingspan of only 1.5 to 2 inches.

 They are typically found in open habitats such as meadows, fields, and gardens and are most active during the day.

-Pearl Crescent butterflies are also known for their distinctive flight pattern, which is a series of quick, erratic movements that make them difficult to catch.
+Pearl Crescent butterflies are also known for their distinctive flight pattern, a series of quick, erratic movements that make them difficult to catch.

-In South Carolina, these butterflies in South Carolina can be seen throughout the year but are most abundant in the summer months.
+These butterflies can be seen throughout the year but are most abundant in the summer months in South Carolina.

-Overall, the Pearl Crescent butterfly is a beautiful and fascinating species that add to the natural beauty of South Carolina.
+Overall, the Pearl Crescent butterfly is a beautiful and fascinating species that adds to the natural beauty of South Carolina.

 11. Eastern Comma Butterfly